Skip to main content

 Safe, Clean Water and Natural Flood Protection Program (Partial)

-The projects listed here are part of the 2024 season’s proposed work.
+The projects listed here were part of the 2025 season’s proposed work.
 Other work, including minor maintenance, riparian planting, invasive plant removal, and other vegetation management projects, occur year-round.
-A copy of this year's general program notice, which includes a map of the work locations, is available to download.
-The proposed 2024 project sites are listed to the right.
-Notices from previous years, and important creekside information, are available in the "Reports and Documents" tab.
+The proposed 2025 project sites are listed to the right.
+A copy of the 2025 SMP mailer is available to download.
+Notices from previous years and important creekside information are available in the "Reports and Documents" tab.

 Potential Types of Stream Maintenance Program Work